 As you can probably imagine, learning to PhotoRead has been a huge milestone on my lifetime path of personal growth.
 For the past 12 months, my reading queue has grown faster than I could keep up with it.
 Authors and publishers send me new personal development books every month, and when my queue passed 30 books, it meant a waiting list of more than 6 months.
 But now for the first time in a year, I’m actually getting ahead, and the queue is finally shrinking.
 I’m also picking up a lot of great new ideas from those books.

 Yesterday Erin and I had an appointment where I knew there’d be some waiting time.
 I grabbed a new 280-page business book from my queue before we left, and I finished the book in about an hour while waiting.
 What about comprehension?
 I felt I understood the material better than if I’d spread the reading over the course of a week.
-When you read a book in one sitting, you pick up deeper themes you’d otherwise miss, such as the interconnectedness between chapter 12 and chapter 2.
-It’s been said that the faster you read a book, the more you retain, and I’ve seen good evidence that this is true.
+When you read a book in one sitting, you notice deeper themes you’d otherwise miss, such as the interconnectedness between chapter 12 and chapter 2.
+It’s been said that the faster you read a book, the more you retain.
+I’ve seen evidence that this is true.

 Ironically, now that I can read a book so quickly, I’m actually devoting less time to reading.
 I’ve fallen into a pattern of reading 2-3 books a week, but in about half the time it used to take me to read one book.
 I’m devoting the extra time savings to finally planning some trips.
 Last month Erin and I had a glorious time in Sedona, and this week I’m planning a family trip to Utah.

 I’ve only been using PhotoReading for about a month now, and every week I keep discovering new ways to apply it.
 It’s been opening up some wonderful possibilities for me.